Hagerman National Wildlife Refuge Hiking Trails

 Leashed dogs are welcome!

-Hagerman NWR features five inviting and well maintained.
+Hagerman NWR features five inviting and well maintained hiking trails.
 All mileage is round trip.

 Haller's Haven Trail